-Brickell Biotech, Inc. (the "Company" or "Brickell") is a clinical-stage pharmaceutical company focused on the development of innovative and differentiated prescription therapeutics for the treatment of debilitating skin diseases.
-The Company's pipeline consists of potential novel therapeutics for hyperhidrosis and other prevalent dermatological conditions.
-The Company's pivotal Phase 3 clinical-stage product candidate, sofpironium bromide, is a proprietary new chemical entity that belongs to a class of medications called anticholinergics.
+Brickell Biotech, Inc. (the "Company" or "Brickell") is a clinical-stage pharmaceutical company focused on the development of innovative and differentiated prescription therapeutics for debilitating skin diseases with a focus on our lead asset for the treatment of hyperhidrosis.
+The Company's pivotal Phase 3 clinical-stage investigational product candidate, sofpironium bromide, is a new chemical entity that belongs to a class of medications called anticholinergics.
 The Company intends to develop sofpironium bromide as a potential best-in-class, self-administered, once daily, topical therapy for the treatment of primary axillary hyperhidrosis.
-The Company's operations to date have been limited to business planning, raising capital, developing its pipeline assets (in particular sofpironium bromide), identifying product candidates, and other research and development.
+The Company's operations to date have been limited to business planning, raising capital, developing its pipeline assets (in particular sofpironium bromide), identifying product candidates, conducting clinical trials, and other research and development.